oscardoudou/devops-pipeline/README.md

 ### 1. Deployment Component

+For the deployment component we provision the Jenkins ECE2 instance from our local ansible-server VM using [aws-jenkins.js](https://github.ncsu.edu/ashekha/DevOps-Project/blob/DeploymentInfraMilestone/servers/aws-jenkins.js) file.
+From the Jenkins server we build the iTrust and Checkbox application and run the appications on two seperate ECE2 instances using the file [aws-checkbox.js](https://github.ncsu.edu/ashekha/DevOps-Project/blob/DeploymentInfraMilestone/servers/aws-checkbox.js) and [aws-itrust.js](https://github.ncsu.edu/ashekha/DevOps-Project/blob/DeploymentInfraMilestone/servers/aws-itrust.js).
+The post-receive hooks trigger the set up of applications on these ECE2 instances.

 * Sign up with [AWS](https://aws.amazon.com/premiumsupport/plans/) to create an account and create an [access key](https://docs.aws.amazon.com/general/latest/gr/managing-aws-access-keys.html)
 * Run the ansible-server and install.sh file to install node dependencies
 * Set Environment variables: AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY with the respective values
 * Run node aws-jenkins.js to provision Jenkins server
 * Finally run the ansible file : jenkins.yml

+Feature Flag: the configuration server for feauture flag is same as iTrust ECE2 instance.
+We are using the Java Redis client (Jedis)[https://www.baeldung.com/jedis-java-redis-client-library] to implement feature flag in production.
+We have selected the reset password API as the feature to enable and disable.
 ###### Within Jenkins server (Checkbox)--

 * ssh into Jenkins server